 Jonathan Taylor Thomas,

 In New England in the early 20th century, Pete is a nine-year-old orphan escaping from his brutal adoptive parents, the Gogans, with his only friend, a cartoon dragon named Elliott.
-Pete and Elliott successfully escape to Passamaquoddy, Maine, and live with Nora, a lighthouse keeper, and her father, Lampie.
-Elliott is sought for medicinal purposes by the corrupt Doctor Terminus.
+They successfully escape to Passamaquoddy, Maine, and live with Nora, a lighthouse keeper, and her father, Lampie.
+Elliott is sought for medicinal purposes by the corrupt Dr. Terminus.
 Written by

 Matthew Anscher <firstname.lastname@example.org>